pdbforone/audiobook-pipeline-styletts-personal/VOICE_SELECTION_GUIDE.md

 The audiobook pipeline now supports **15+ narrator voices** across multiple genres.
 You can override voice selection at multiple levels:

+> **Private-use reminder:** These LibriVox-sourced references and synthetic voices are curated for the Personal Audiobook Studio you run locally.
+Keep the resulting audiobooks for personal study/listening unless you independently confirm each narrator's license for distribution.

 - **Level 1**: CLI argument (highest priority)
 - **Level 2**: pipeline.json `tts_voice` field
 - **Level 3**: Phase 3 genre-based suggestion